0ffkilter/CS52-Autograder/README.md

 ```
 Generates a fake assignment in ```asgt0<assign_num>-submissions```, copying each ```file1 file2...``` into each students directory.

-* Does not rename files
+* Removes '-solution' from filenames, but will not otherwise edit file names

 ### pregrade_files/Generate Pregrade